KuriWasTaken/Werl/README.md

 # Werl
-Werl Is a half done programing language written in lua Please don't steal my code, use it as a source of learning or just modify it to fit your needs.
+Werl Is a half done programing language written in lua Please don't steal my code and rebranding it as your own without making any changes, use it as a source of learning or just modify it to fit your needs.

 Need to fix:
 For some reason sometimes if statements are not working.